BetterMuSeek

 Mahogany

-This wood type is robust and offers a deep, woody sound with excellent mid-range frequencies.
+This robust wood type offers a deep, woody sound with excellent mid-range frequencies.
 It’s a versatile choice, commonly used for the back and sides of the guitar.

 Rosewood